nickphilipp777-design/EVN-Harvester/README.md

 What it does:

 Automatic Scanning: Clicks through all departures and collects data.
+After that you can download the results as an HTML file.

 EVN Collection: Extracts vehicle numbers for all train parts.